turingschool/backend-curriculum-site/module4/lessons/webpack-demystified.md

 All of these JS files need to be loaded by your browser in a certain order, after the HTML is ready to go, or maybe before, depending on some details.

-All of the CSS files need to be applied to your HTML, but not until the SASS compiler has done its job.
+All of the CSS files need to be applied to your HTML, but not until the Sass compiler has done its job.

 And don't forget about the images or static asset files - those need to be pulled from the CSS files or maybe from the HTML code and stuck in their appropriate places relative to where the browser will render them.